 In the student ministry, we’ve identified several key times in the life of a student as they journey from elementary school all the way into college.
 We’ve sought to develop our programming strategically around these crucial turning points in order to best coach our students in their spiritual growth.
 These programs are specially designed for the time at which they're offered, and students aren't able to take them later on.
 Don't miss out!

-Faith 101 (8th grade and above) – Wednesday nights for 6 weeks beginning January 15th, 6:30-8:00 pm.
+Faith 101 (8th grade and above) – Wednesday nights for 6 weeks beginning in January.
 Students need space to ask hard questions and wrestle with what they believe.
 We believe this is part of the process of taking ownership of their faith.
 Students will spend time learning and discussing what it means to follow Jesus in high school and beyond.
-Click HERE to register!

-5-5-5 Open House (5th graders & parents) – 6:30-7:30 pm, January 30th at The Lakeway Church (Bldg.
+5-5-5 Open House (5th graders & parents) – January, 2021 at The Lakeway Church (Bldg.
 D, 2nd Floor).
 An event focusing on the spiritual, intellectual, emotional, and social aspects that parents and their 5th grade students should prepare for before move into middle school.
 Come hear from guest speakers including a local middle school teacher, a licensed professional counselor with experience in the district, our student ministry team, and senior pastor Larry Coulter as they speak on this important transition!
 There is no RSVP required.
 Just show up and bring a friend!

-Relationship Status (7th graders) – Select Sundays beginning February 23rd from 12:30-2:00 pm after youth.
+Relationship Status (7th graders) – Spring 2021.
 Middle school is a transitional time as many students begin to consider more and more the ideas of relationships, sex, and dating, asking questions like: Who should I date?How should I date?How far is too far?Relationship Status is a 6-week journey beginning February 23rd that challenges 7th graders to consider how God views them and what that means for how they should treat those of the opposite sex.
-Click HERE to register!